stfc/PSyclone/doc/psyke.rst

       !
 ExtractEnd

 The ``!
-CALL write_extract_arguments(argument_list)`` comment will be replaced by appropriate calls to write out arguments of extracted Node(s) or Kernel(s).
+CALL write_extract_arguments(argument_list)`` comment will be replaced by appropriate calls to write out arguments of extracted Node(s) or Kernel(s) in Issue #234.
-Both **ExtractRegionTrans** and **ExtractNode** are base classes that can be added to both Dynamo0.3 and GOcean1.0 APIs.
-However, generating argument list of extracted Nodes is API-specific so it will be delegated to children of the **ExtractNode** base class.
+Both **ExtractRegionTrans** and **ExtractNode** are base classes that can be sub-classed by API-specific code.
+This will be required for constructing the list of quantities required by Kernel (and Built-In) calls in the extracted Nodes.

 .. _psyke-intro-restrictions:

 Restrictions
 ++++++++++++

 Code extraction can be applied to unoptimised or optimised code.
-Hence, it is reasonable to introduce restrictions that prevent failures of optimising transformations when extraction is applied.
-It is also reasonable to introduce restrictions that eliminate dependence on the specific model infrastructure.
+There are restrictions that check for correctness of optimising transformations when extraction is applied, as well as restrictions that eliminate dependence on the specific model infrastructure.

 .. _psyke-intro-restrictions-gen: